 Builder Pattern : Crafting complex objects piece by piece

-The Builder Pattern is a way to build a complex object step by step.
-This pattern is particularly useful when you need to create an object with many different configurations.
+The Builder Pattern is a creational design pattern that facilitates the construction of complex objects step by step.
+This pattern is particularly beneficial when an object needs to be configured with numerous options.

 Decoding the Jargon: A Simple Analogy